Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash: Michael A. Preston Memorial Four Ball Rally 1982–1984

 The inaugural Four Ball Rally kicked off in Boston on Friday, June 11, 1982, just as summer vacation traffic was getting underway.
 Twenty-seven cars would start the race.
 Twenty-one would finish.
 Michael Begley, a real estate developer from Manhattan Beach, California, and Steve Cook, a driving instructor at the Bondurant School of High Performance Driving at Sears Point Raceway in Novato, California, won the race in 37 hours and 18 minutes.
 Their route was 3,031 miles long.
-The team managed an average speed of 80.23 mph despite being in one of the slowest top-end cars in the rally—a 1983 Mercedes Benz 380SEL The vehicle had a top speed of 116 mph.
+The team managed an average speed of 80.23 mph despite being in one of the slowest top-end cars in the rally—a 1983 Mercedes Benz 380SEL.
+The vehicle had a top speed of 116 mph.
 The Mercedes, a rental, was outfitted with a fuel cell, CB radio, police scanner, front and rear radar detectors and kill switches for the rear lights.
 Begley and Cook's goal was to stop as few times as possible to keep their average speed up.
 Between the main gas tank and the fuel cell their car had a 95-gallon capacity.
 A quick-fill cap on the fuel cell helped shave re-fueling time.
 In all they stopped just twice for gas and never broke down.
 The team got just one speeding ticket, in Arizona.

-The team's driving experience: Michael Begley raced a 1964 Shelby Cobra in the vintage racing circuit throughout the United States.
+The team's driving experience: Michael Begley raced a 1964 Shelby Cobra and one of the five original 1963 Grand Sport Corvettes in the vintage racing circuit throughout the United States.
 Steve Cook competed in endurance races including Daytona and Sebring, as well as the Formula Ford series.

-The second-place finishers were Mike DiGonis from Jamaica, New York, and Bernie Gans from Brooklyn, New York, in a 1975 DiTomaso Pantera with an elapsed time of 38 hours and 2 minutes, average speed of 80.57 mph while traveling 3,062 miles.
-In third-place was the team of Bob Weaver and Perry Meek both from Indiana in a 1981 Porsche 911 SC Turbo, made a 2,60-mile run in 38 hours and 52 minutes with an average speed of 76.15 mph.
+The second-place finishers were Mike DiGonis from Jamaica, New York, and Bernie Gans from Brooklyn, New York, in a 1975 De Tomaso Pantera with an elapsed time of 38 hours and 2 minutes, average speed of 80.57 mph while traveling 3,062 miles.
+In third-place was the team of Bob Weaver and Perry Meek both from Indiana in a 1981 Porsche 911 SC Turbo, made the 2,960-mile run in 38 hours and 52 minutes with an average speed of 76.15 mph.

-Coverage of the race: a CBS News Charles Kuralt report on June 13, 1982, and articles in the Manhattan Beach News on July 7, 1982, and the Beach Reporter on July 1, 1982.
+Coverage of the race: a CBS News Charles Kuralt Evening News Report on June 13, 1982, and articles in the Manhattan Beach News on July 7, 1982, and the Beach Reporter on July 1, 1982.